febits/avr-baremetal/README.md

 Here I'll let some experiments with bare metal in [**AVR**](https://en.wikipedia.org/wiki/AVR_microcontrollers) microcontrollers.

-In this repository, all the examples and stuff relationed will be exclusively to [**ATmega328P**](https://ww1.microchip.com/downloads/en/DeviceDoc/Atmel-7810-Automotive-Microcontrollers-ATmega328P_Datasheet.pdf) (which is a microcontroller from AVR family) and [**Arduino Uno**](https://docs.arduino.cc/hardware/uno-rev3/).
+In this repository, all the examples and stuff will be exclusively to [**ATmega328P**](https://ww1.microchip.com/downloads/en/DeviceDoc/Atmel-7810-Automotive-Microcontrollers-ATmega328P_Datasheet.pdf) (which is a microcontroller from AVR family) and [**Arduino Uno**](https://docs.arduino.cc/hardware/uno-rev3/).

-The code here are focused in re-create the functions provided by the Arduino Library, such as `pinMode`, `digitalWrite`, `digitalRead`, `delay`, etc. The firmwares in `firmwares` dir use those functions.
+The code here are focused to re-create the functions provided by the Arduino Library, such as `pinMode`, `digitalWrite`, `digitalRead`, `delay`, etc. The firmwares in `firmwares` dir use those functions.

 ## Functions so far